babenkoivan/fluent-array/README.md

 #### pluck

-The `pluck` method extracts item values from child fluent arrays to a new fluent array instance by a given key.
+The `pluck` method extracts item values from child fluent arrays to a new fluent array by the given key.

 ```php
 $fluentArray = (new FluentArray())